microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/index.md

 #### Key Concepts

-NOTE: Microsoft uses many acronyms in it's business.
-Use [this page](/PartnerResources/skilling/partner-onboarding-academy/acronyms) to reference those most commonly used.
+NOTE: Microsoft uses many acronyms in its business.
+Use **[this page](/PartnerResources/skilling/partner-onboarding-academy/acronyms)** to reference those most commonly used.

 Below are key concepts and definitions you'll see used in this Academy: